leela-zero/leela-zero/README.md

 You still need to contruct a model description (2 examples are provided for Caffe), parse the input file format, and outputs weights in the proper format.

-There are implementations for TensorFlow in the training/tf directory.
+There is a complete implementation for TensorFlow in the training/tf directory.

 ### Supervised learning with TensorFlow